gravplats/crowbar/README.md

 Credits
 -------

-Crowbar was inspired by the Nancy.Testing project from [Nancy](https://github.com/NancyFx/Nancy) by Andreas H�kansson, Steven Robbins and contributors.
+Crowbar was inspired by the Nancy.Testing project from [Nancy](https://github.com/NancyFx/Nancy) by Andreas Håkansson, Steven Robbins and contributors.
 The Crowbar API is highly influenced by the Nancy.Testing API.

 The source code of Crowbar is based on Steven Sanderson's [MvcIntegrationTestFramework](http://blog.stevensanderson.com/2009/06/11/integration-testing-your-aspnet-mvc-application/).
 The initial commit of Crowbar is Jon Canning's [fork](https://github.com/JonCanning/MvcIntegrationTestFramework) of the MvcIntegrationTestFramework.